Skip to primary navigation Skip to content Skip to footer

 Another Charleston original is Planters Punch, invented right here at the Planters Inn; which is perfect for you because this is a great time in your tour to stop and enjoy a cocktail.

 Saddle up to the bar at the inn’s Peninsula Grill — or if the weather is nice, take a seat outside.
-If you get hungry while you’re here, order the She Crab Soup (another lowcountry favorite), topped with lump crab and drizzled with Sherry.
+If you get hungry while you’re here, order the She Crab Soup (another Lowcountry favorite), topped with lump crab and drizzled with Sherry.
 And don’t forget to top it off with a slice of their famous coconut cake!

 Stop 6: Historic Charleston City Market